ilies1511/mini_garbage_collector/README.md

 ## Files
 - **gb_garbage_collector.c**: Implements the core garbage collection system, including adding memory blocks to the collection list, creating nodes, and freeing all memory.
-- **gb_utils.c**: Provides utility functions for memory allocation, linked list operations, and printing the state of the garbage collector.
+- **gb_utils.c**: Provides utility functions for memory allocation and linked list operations.
 - **main_cleanup**: A cleanup function that frees all memory, resets the garbage collector, and terminates the program.

 ## Usage